 Your wedding is already a moment marked in time, but why not tie the knot in a venue just as historic as your marriage will be?
-It's not hard to find gorgeous vintage venues full of Old World charm just a stone's throw from South Beach.
+It's not hard to find gorgeous vintage venues full of Old World charm just a stone's throw from South Beach in Florida.
 Once you see these spots in person, you'll fall just as madly in love with them as you are with your future spouse.
 Seaside villas draped in gold and gilded former bank vaults are just the start when it comes to choosing a stunning historic venue in South Florida—here are five of our favorites.

 Can't make it to Mexico for that destination wedding you dreamed of?
-Say "I do" beside a South Florida version of the Yucatan's cenotes with parties of up to 50 sitting around the tropical pond.
-Set on a stunning one-acre stretch of botanical garden, Sundy House is about as Old Florida as you can get — and is even the oldest house in Delray Beach.
-As if the winding coral rock paths and Savannah-inspired gazebos weren't romantic enough, the gardens are also home to villas that work rain or shine with glass walls and gold-beamed ceilings.
-Read real brides' reviews here!
+Say "I do" beside a South Florida version of the Yucatan's cenotes with up to 50 guests sitting around the tropical pond.
+Set on a stunning one-acre stretch of botanical garden, Sundy House is about as Old Florida as you can get, and is even the oldest house in Delray Beach.
+As if the winding coral rock paths and Savannah-inspired gazebos weren't romantic enough, the gardens are also home to villas that work, rain or shine, with glass walls and gold-beamed ceilings.

-Teeming with Old World charm, Boca Raton's The Addison is perfect for brides going for that Roaring '20s theme.
-Take your pick of picturesque locales from the courtyard covered with 100-year-old Banyan trees to one of the estate's beautiful ballrooms.
+Teeming with Old World charm, Boca Raton's The Addison is perfect for brides going for that roaring '20s theme.
+Take your pick of picturesque spaces, from the courtyard covered with 100-year-old Banyan trees to one of the estate's beautiful ballrooms.
 If you really want to incorporate the building's 1920s charm into your wedding backdrop, host an intimate dinner for 30 in the Fountain Room, with grand wooden doors weaved with wrought iron that's all part of the original décor.
-Read real brides' reviews here!

-Brides debating between garden and beach can have the best of both worlds at the private club that's been a longtime hotspot for Miami's socialite set.
-Built in 1926 on an avocado plantation, the restored beauty offers brides 26,000 square feet of event space to play with—from a palm tree-lined courtyard perfect for welcome cocktails to the Billiard Room with its grand cathedral-style ceiling.
+Brides debating between a garden or beach wedding can have the best of both worlds at The Bath Club, a private club that's been a longtime hotspot for Miami's socialites.
+Built in 1926 on an avocado farm, the restored beauty offers brides 26,000 square feet of event space to play with—from a palm tree-lined courtyard perfect for welcome cocktails to the Billiard Room with its grand cathedral-style ceiling.
 Brides who want to start the evening with a beachfront ceremony can head to the boardwalk just steps away.
-Read real brides' reviews here!

-Built in 1930 by Alden Freedman,treasurer of Rockefeller's company, the Ocean Drive villa was inspired by the globetrotting architect's love of Christopher Columbus during one of his many travels.
+Built in 1930 by Alden Freedman, the treasurer of Rockefeller's company, the Villa Casa Casuarina was inspired by the globetrotting architect's love of Christopher Columbus during one of his many travels.
 Freedman based the design on the oldest residence in the western hemisphere (that just so happened to be built by Columbus's son), the Alcazar De Colon in the Dominican Republic.
-These days the 23,000-square-foot mansion is known more for being the one-time residence of Versace, with its iconic Moorish tiles, mosaic-lined walls and iconic 24-Karat gold-lined Thousand Mosaic Pool.
-Throw a fete to remember for up to 300 overlooking the water or host a more intimate dinner in the private dining room with dessert that's also topped with gold.
+These days the 23,000-square-foot mansion is known more for being the one-time residence of Gianni Versace, with its iconic Moorish tiles, mosaic-lined walls, and iconic 24-Karat gold-lined Thousand Mosaic Pool.
+Throw a fete to remember for up to 300 guests overlooking the water, or host a more intimate affair in the private dining room with a dessert that's also topped with gold.
 Once the party wraps up, your suite awaits upstairs.
 Book the largest of the villa's 10—the Venus Suite — with balconies boasting double views of both the ocean and pool.

 Hand-painted Cypress wood ceilings, etched brass gates, and sweeping Tennessee marble floors are just a few of the details that make Miami's only Art Deco skyscraper a favorite for couples who want a ballroom venue with vintage flair.
-The former bank opened its doors on Christmas Day in 1939 and still has its original vaults, which double as 1,500 square feet of event space with bank teller windows transforming into a glamorous bar setup.
-Read real brides' reviews here!
+The Alfred I. duPont Building, a former bank, opened its doors on Christmas Day in 1939 and still has its original vaults, which double as 1,500 square feet of event space with teller windows transformed into a glamorous bar setup.